raganwald-deprecated/rewrite_rails/doc/string_to_block.md

 When should we use all these tricks?
 ---

-*String to Block* provides these options so that you as a programmer can choose your level of ceremony around writing functions.
+*String to Block* provides these options so that you as a programmer can choose your level of ceremony around writing blocks.
 But of course, you have to use the tool wisely.
 My *personal* rules of thumb are:

 1. Embrace inferred parameters for well-known mathematical or logical operations.
 For these operations, descriptive parameter names are usually superfluous.
 Follow the well-known standard and use `x`, `y`, `z`, and `w`;  or `a`, `b` and `c`; or `n`, `i`, `j`, and `k` for the parameters.
 If whatever it is makes no sense using those variable names, don't used inferred parameters.
 1. Embrace the hole for extremely simple one-parameter lambdas that aren't intrinsically mathematical or logical such as methods that use `.method_name` and for the identity function.